How to Start an LLC in Illinois

 Start Your Illinois LLC Today!

-Get Started4.
+Get Started5.
 Write an Illinois LLC Operating Agreement

-Per §805 ILCS 180/1-30, an LLC may write an Illinois operating agreement but it is not required.
-Despite this, you should consider an operating agreement a must.
+Per §805 ILCS 180/1-30, an LLC may write an Illinois operating agreement, but it is not required.
+Still, you should consider an operating agreement a must for your LLC.
 If you don’t have an operating agreement, your business will be governed by Illinois’s default LLC statutes.
 Your operating agreement should plan for every major situation that your LLC is likely to deal with.

 Here are some common topics operating agreements cover: